dalehamel/ruby-static-tracing/docs/tracing.md

 dtrace -q -n 'global*:::hello_nsec { printf("%lld %s\n", arg0, copyinstr(arg1)) }'
 ```

-With dtrace and a script:
+Or, with dtrace and a script:

 ```
 dtrace -q -s tock.dt
 ```

-With bpftrace (in production, or in vagrant):
+Or, with bpftrace (in production, or in vagrant):

 ```
 bpftrace -e 'usdt::global:hello_nsec { printf("%lld %s\n", arg0, str(arg1))}' -p $(pgrep -f ./tock.rb)
 ```

-With bpftrace, using a script:
+Or, with bpftrace, using a script:
 ```
 bpftrace ./tock.bt -p $(pgrep -f ./tock.rb)
 ```